brittani-ericksen/SquadMate-Frontend/README.md

 ```

 ## Build Status
 Completed.

 ## Stretch Goals
 - [ ] AuthO
 - [ ] Calendar.
 - [ ] Team Chatroom.
-- [ ] Coach Notification Board.
+- [ ] Testing Components.
 - [ ] Random Picture Display of team events.
-- [ ] Abitilty to give notifications of an alert to be completed.
-- [ ] Turn the custom application into a global functional use for simialer needs in other areas.
+- [ ] Turn the custom application into more use.

-## Credits
+## Credits To The Builders

--Front End, LOGO Design and WireFrame Layout and full web site color-styling by Brittany:
+- Front-End, LOGO-Design and WireFrame Layout and Full Web Site color-styling by Brittany:
   [GitHub](https://github.com/brittani-ericksen)

--Full Satck, Design Styles and Design Ideas by Justin:
+- Full-Satck, Design-Styles and Design-Ideas by Justin:
   [GitHub](https://github.com/JustinSGardner)

--Full Satck and Design Implementations by Chris:
+- Full-Satck and Design-Implementations by Chris:
   [GitHub](https://github.com/chrisowensdev)

--Project Manager/Scrum Master, Full-Stack Developer and WireFrame Layout Ryan:
+- Project Manager/Scrum Master, Full-Stack Developer and WireFrame-Layout Ryan:
   [GitHub](https://github.com/rynoschni)

--WireFrame Layout and ReadMe-File by Annemarie:
+- WireFrame-Layout and ReadMe-File by Annemarie:
   [GitHub](https://github.com/Athomas9sa)

 ## Usage
-Sign in and Sign up as either the administartor of a team or the team members point of contact.
+Sign-in and/or Sign-up as either the administartor of a team or the team members point of contact.
 Each having their own and shared documentation privileges to navigate to with named buttons to click on functionality.
 Keeps communication between the two parties open and timely for events to happen in a more organized fasion.
 Forms to be completed by team members as needed.
 Administartion will have documentation abilities to update, upload and prepared for the upcoming events and due dates, especially highlighting the function for printing the emergency cards needs.

   <h4>Component Buttons for each setup:</h4>